-PRINCIPLE 2 - BOARD STRUCTURE Recommendation 2.1: Nomination Committee
+PRINCIPLE 2 - BOARD STRUCTURE

+Recommendation 2.1: Nomination Committee

 The Board has established a Remuneration and Nomination Committee to assist the Board in ensuring it is equipped to discharge its responsibilities.
 The Committee has guidelines for the nomination and selection of directors and for the operation of the Board.
-At the date of this statement the Committee comprises of three members, all of whom are independent Directors, and all of whom were Committee members for the whole financial year as follows:
+During a personnel transition period, the composition of the Committee has not been in compliance with Recommendation 2.1 for the whole of the reporting period.